How secure can anyone feel in their marriage?

 I think the audience will be the judge of that.

 Look, I just think we place too much of a premium on marital fidelity.
-I mean, think of the careers and reputations that have been destroyed just because someone strayed outside their marriage—the celebrity rags are filled with this.
+Think of all the careers and reputations that have been destroyed just because someone strayed outside their marriage.
+The celebrity rags are filled with this.

 (to the audience)

 NEWS BULLETIN: Owen Griffith reads the celebrity rags!

 You’re missing my point.
 Our attraction to other people doesn’t stop once we enter into a long-term relationship.
 I’m just saying there’s nothing wrong with that—we’re sexual creatures!